White Africans of European ancestry: Namibia

 Germany was late to colonize Africa (or to have an empire), mainly due to it not being a unified country until the late 19th century.
 However, many Germans settled in South West Africa (modern day Namibia) as well as South Africa.
 Those Germans who migrated to South West Africa retained German culture, religion, and even language, while those in South Africa often had to learn English or Afrikaans as a first language and adopt another culture.

 Unlike other Europeans in Africa, when many African states gained independence, the Germans (along with the English and Dutch/Afrikaners) stayed in Southern Africa because they retained political dominance (now being a mandate under South African control).
 The country was administered as a province of South Africa during the apartheid era (though South African rule was not widely recognized internationally.)
 German influence in Namibia is very strong and noticeable.
 Because Namibia has not changed any town names since independence, many of the largest cities in the country retain their German names.
-These include Lüderitz, Grünau, Maltahöhe, Wasser, Schuckmannsburg, and even the capital city has a German name (Windhuk).
+These include Lüderitz, Grünau, Maltahöhe, Wasser, and even the capital city has a German name (Windhuk).
 In the southern Regions of Karas and especially Hardap, the vast majority of town names are German, or a mixture of German, Afrikaans and English.
 In the Hardap region, some 80% of colonies have a name of German origin.

 Namibia is also the only nation outside Europe to have a Lutheran majority.
 This is due to many German missionaries during the 19th century who converted the Ovambo and Damara people to Christianity.
 Until 1990, German was an official language of Namibia, and is now a recognized regional language (the only one of its kind for the German language outside of Europe).